helidon-io/helidon/inject/inject/injections.md

   service provider, as it MUST supply a value
 - `InjectionPointProvider<Contract>` - supplier of qualified instances based on lookup (or injection into an injection point)
 - `ServicesProvider` - supplier of qualified instances (once) - config beans use this approach
+- `QualifiedProvider` - supplier of qualified instances that may be of different types
 - `@DrivenBy(Driver.class)` - must not implement supplier, injection point provider - a service driven by instances of another contract (Driver)
   // future